 Rural east Suffolk: undramatic, hard working agricultural landscape.
 I love its forms and colours in all seasons and weathers, expressing this in oils, watercolour and acrylic.
-My East Anglian work reflects the “grace of the ordinary.
+My East Anglian work reflects the “grace of the ordinary" (H. Williams).
 Visits to other landscapes provide a fresh set of ideas.
 Scotland and Yorkshire featured in my 2017 collections.
-'Post-industrial shadow and light' is part of my Yorkshire remembered series.
+'Post-industrial shadow and light' (above) is part of my Yorkshire remembered series.

-Pushing watercolour towards abstraction, using loosely applied transparent glazes, I find out what the painting will be only as I follow this process over time.
+Pushing the medium towards abstraction, using loosely applied glazes, I find out what the painting will be only as I follow this process over time.

 I began painting in 1997 on moving from London to Suffolk.
 I am not formally trained but for several years worked individually with Julie Noad (oil painter) and in classes run by Wil Harvey (printmaker, watercolourist and oil painter).